Manahel-Ansari/FYP-Mango-Leaf-Disease-Detection/README.md

 ### Objective
 Diseases of mango leaves are some of the biggest threats agri-business people and farmers have to deal with to improve yields and produce quality mangoes.
 The existing manual inspection technique is time-consuming and not very accurate, especially for small-scale farmers who may not have adequate knowledge.
-The solution further proposed in this work is designed to use image recognition and deep learning techniques to diagnose common mango leaf diseases to mitigate the continued spread of diseases, and consequently the subsequent losses of mango crops.
+The solution further proposed in this work is designed to use image recognition and deep learning techniques to diagnose common mango leaf diseases to mitigate the continued spread of diseases, and consequently, the subsequent losses of mango crops.

 ### Features
 - Image preprocessing (noise removal, resizing, normalization).
-- Disease classification using **CNN / YOLOv8 / CNN **.
+- Disease classification using ** CNN / YOLOv8 / CNN **.
 - Severity estimation (high, moderate, low).
 - Visualization of infected areas on mango leaves.
 - Performance evaluation with accuracy, precision, recall, and F1-score.